Scientists Race To Improve 'Living Drugs' To Fight Cancer

 "Let's get it over with," Reid says.

 The nurse leans over Reid holding the syringe with his cells.
-He inserts the tip into a tube that was placed in Reid's chest earlier, and begins squeezing the plunger.
+He inserts the tip into a tube that was placed in Reid's chest earlier and begins squeezing the plunger.

 As the cells slowly drip into Reid's body, the nurses watch his vital signs to make sure he's not having a bad reaction.